 About ME

-I led a team to win bronze in the national Civic Data Challenge in 2013, and I am the co-author and editor of The Authoritative Guide to Designing Infographics.
-I have spoken at 30+ events and have contributed to 20+ publications.
+Over the past decade, I led 60+ mission-driven organizations through transformational changes.
+I led a team to win bronze in the national Civic Data Challenge in 2013, founded Denver Data Storytellers, and co-authored The Authoritative Guide to Designing Infographics.

-On a more personal note, I am a devoted Nonviolent Communication practitioner and an unapologetic polymath.
 You can learn more about me in this feature in VoyageDenver magazine and in this interview on the This is HCD - Human Centered Design Podcast.

 I look forward to connecting with you!